a-n-irwin/a-n-irwin/README.md

 -->
 ### Hi there, I'm Irwin (AKA Clairvoyance)

  I'm still finding my niche.
 I have a tendency to explore different programming languages.
-I love problem-solving even more than I love programming.
+I love problem-solving, and translating my solutions and ideas into code.
 I've had a run with coding since around 2017.
 During this time I've experimented a tad bit with HTML, CSS, JavaScript, Java, C++, Dart, and C#, amongst others.
 But I'm more of a generalist.

 🌱 I've taken a new interest in application development on the .NET platform, so I'm currently learning C#.